 Carla A. Hills

-Ambassador Carla A. Hills served as the United States Trade Representative from 1989 to 1993.
-As a member of President George H.W.
-Bush's Cabinet, Carla was the President's principal advisor on international trade policy.
-She was also the nation's chief trade negotiator, representing American interests in multilateral and bilateral trade negotiations throughout the world.
-Carla negotiated and concluded the North American Free Trade Agreement and also led the U.S. negotiations on the Uruguay Round of the World Trade Organization.
-During her tenure, the United States entered into a large number of trade and investment agreements with countries around the world.
-Earlier, Carla served as Secretary of the Department of Housing and Urban Development (the third woman to hold a Cabinet position).
-She also served as the Assistant Attorney General, Civil Division, of the U.S. Department of Justice.
-Before entering government, Carla co-founded and was partner in what is now the Munger, Tolles & Olson LLP law firm.
-She also served as an adjunct professor at the University of California at Los Angeles Law School teaching antitrust law, and co-authored the Antitrust Adviser, which was published by McGraw-Hill.
-Carla's prior expertise in antitrust and federal civil matters informs her understanding of business.
-Over the years, Carla has served on a number of corporate boards, including AIG, AT&T, Chevron, Corning Glass Works, Gilead Sciences, IBM, Time Warner, Trust Company of the West, and United Airlines.
-She is currently on the international advisory board of J.P.
-Morgan Chase.
-Carla also serves in leadership positions with not-for-profit organizations.
-She is Chair of the National Committee on U.S.-China Relations; Co-Chair of the Inter-American Dialogue and the Advisory Board of the Center for Strategic and International Studies; Chair Emeritus of the Council on Foreign Relations (after serving as Co-Chair until July 2017); Honorary Director of the Peterson Institute for International Economics; and Executive Committee member of the Trilateral Commission.
-Carla graduated from Stanford University, attended Oxford University's St. Hilda's College, and obtained her law degree from the Yale Law School.
-She holds honorary degrees from a number of colleges and universities.
+Ambassador Carla A. Hills is senior counselor at ASG, where she draws on a career at the highest echelons of U.S. trade policy and diplomacy to help clients navigate markets around the world.
+Ambassador Hills served as U.S. trade representative from 1989 to 1993.
+In this capacity, she was President George H.W.
+Bush's principal adviser on international trade policy and the chief U.S. trade negotiator.
+She negotiated and concluded the North American Free Trade Agreement (NAFTA) and led the U.S. negotiations on the Uruguay Round of the World Trade Organization.
+Previously, Carla served as secretary of the Department of Housing and Urban Development (the third woman to hold a cabinet position).
+She also served as the assistant attorney general, Civil Division, of the U.S. Department of Justice.
+Before entering government, Ambassador Hills cofounded and was partner in what is now the Munger, Tolles & Olson LLP law firm.
+She also served as an adjunct professor at the University of California, Los Angeles School of Law teaching antitrust law and coauthored Antitrust Adviser, published by McGraw-Hill.
+Her expertise in antitrust and federal civil matters informs her understanding of business.
+Ambassador Hills has served on many corporate boards and is honorary chair of the National Committee on U.S.-China Relations, honorary chair of the Inter-American Dialogue, trustee to the Center for Strategic and International Studies, chair emeritus of the Council on Foreign Relations, and honorary member of the Peterson Institute for International Economics’ board of directors.
+She earned her JD from Yale Law School and a BA from Stanford University.
+She also holds honorary degrees from a number of colleges and universities.
 In 2000, she was awarded the Aztec Eagle, the highest honor given by the Mexican government to a non-citizen.
+Ambassador Hills is based in Washington, D.C.